 Composition In Your Workflow

-The before/after stack above is the Histogram from the same image, without (left) and with crop.
+The before/after stack above is the Histogram from the same image, without (left) and with a crop.

 For example, cropping out a bright sky will result in a different Auto Levels adjustment compared to the uncropped image.
 So it makes sense to use the Capture One Composition tools early in your workflow.